Staff of Fair Housing Center of Central Indiana

 317-644-0673, ext.
 1006 – hrazi@fhcci.org

-Hafsa Razi joined the FHCCI staff in July of 2022 as the Systemic Investigations Coordinator.
-At the FHCCI, she coordinates the FHCCI’s systemic investigations including working with fair housing testers and identifying victims of housing discrimination and discriminatory practices.
+Hafsa Razi (she/her) joined the FHCCI staff in July of 2022 as a Systemic Investigations Coordinator and was later promoted to Director of Systemic Investigations.
+At the FHCCI, she coordinates the FHCCI’s systemic investigations including analyzing data, drafting reports, and identifying long-term and/or technical barriers to housing choice.

 Hafsa received her Bachelor of Arts degree in Public Policy Studies from the University of Chicago, with a specialization in education policy.
 She previously worked at several nonprofit journalism organizations, with a focus on social justice and public accountability.
 She also worked on research projects related to criminal justice and public health.
 She believes that every person deserves a safe, affordable place to live, and that equitable access to housing is key to the wellbeing and growth of individuals and communities.